eclipse-sw360/sw360/README.md

 mvn package -P deploy -Dbase.deploy.dir=. -Dliferay.deploy.dir=${LIFERAY_INSTALL}/deploy -Dbackend.deploy.dir=${LIFERAY_INSTALL}/tomcat-9.0.17/webapps -Drest.deploy.dir=${LIFERAY_INSTALL}/tomcat-9.0.17/webapps
 ```

+### Building components with docker

+If you plan on using the sw360chores project to deploy SW360, you will need to deploy the components first.
+This can also be done in a docker container.
+Simply `cd docker && ./compileWithDocker.sh` to build the required jar (`_deploy`) and war (`_webapps`) files.
+__note: It can take a while!__

 ### Liferay Configuration

 You should provide below property configuration based on his/her liferay deployment